cardano-scaling/hydra/docs/monthly/2023-05-monthly.md

 #### Removing --ledger-genesis [#863](https://github.com/input-output-hk/hydra/pull/863)

-The hydra-node was taking two command line options to configure the ledger used to validate transactions on layer 2 (L2): `--ledger-protocol-parameters` and `--ledger-genesis`.
-The former is quite self-explanatory; the Cardano protocol parameters which shall be used.
-Often the same as on the layer 1 are configured, or similar parameters with less fees for example.
-The second option, however, was requiring the `genesis-shelley.json` as used for the cardano-node used to initialize the shelley era back in the day.
+The hydra-node had two command line options to configure the ledger used for validating layer 2 (L2) transactions: `--ledger-protocol-parameters` and `--ledger-genesis`.
+The former option, which is self-explanatory, allows configuration of the Cardano protocol parameters to be used.
+Often, the same parameters as those on L1 are configured, or similar parameters with reduced fees, for example.
+On the other hand, the second option required the `genesis-shelley.json` file previously used to initialize the Shelley era by the cardano-node.

 When we started using the current slot in the L2 ledger (see above), we realized that only the start time and slot length are effectively used from that